-- Address - Phone number, including personal cell phone number - Emergency contact information - Information that reveals whether they have family members

-The choice to not allow public access to this information or change an existing choice may be made at any time by submitting a written request to the Human Resource Services Department.
+- Address - Phone number, including personal cell phone number - Emergency contact information - Information that reveals whether they have family members submitting a written request to the Human Resource Services Department.
 New or terminating employees have 14 days after hire or termination to submit a request.
 Otherwise, personal information may be released to the public until a request to withhold the information is submitted or another exception for release of information under by law applies.
 An employee is responsible for notifying the district if he or she is subject to any exception for disclosure of personal or confidential information.